 About This Position

-We are seeking a caring, friendly person who is interested in working with children and youth and spending the summer outdoors to work as the Behavior & Inclusion Coordinator (full-time) at Drumlin Farm Camp in Lincoln, MA.
+We are seeking a caring, friendly person who is interested in working with children and youth and spending the summer outdoors to be the Behavior & Inclusion Coordinator (part-time) at Broadmoor Nature Camp in Natick, MA.

-This position, working together with the Camp Director team and Health Care Supervisor is responsible for promoting mental, social and emotional health of campers ages 4-17 and staff.
-The Behavior & Inclusion Coordinator spends each day walking around our site, visiting with camp groups and checking in on campers.
-Join a positive, welcoming community of people who enjoy learning and working together in a beautiful place, and sharing their love of nature and farming with children.
+This position, working together with the camp administrative team, is responsible for promoting mental, social and emotional health of campers ages 4-17 and staff.
+The Behavior & Inclusion Coordinator spends each day walking around the site, visiting with camp groups and checking in on campers.
+Join a positive, welcoming community of people who enjoy learning and working together in a beautiful place, and sharing their love of nature with children.

 Greater Boston and Worcester residents are strongly encouraged to apply.
 Every inquiry will be treated confidentially.
 A detailed job description is available upon request.

 Duties & Responsibilities

 Work alongside the camp administrative team to support the health and well-being of all campers and staff.

 - Assist the Camp Director Team and Health Care Staff to identify and communicate with caregivers whose campers may need support during their camp sessions, review relevant documents (IEPs, family communications), and maintain contact with families throughout their session;